1 dead in helicopter crash near Gatlinburg

 Tom and Barb Reau told WATE 6 they saw the helicopter fall from the sky near their home.

 “We had our window open, I was sitting over in the chair, and we heard the struggling engine” Barb Reau said.
-“And then all of a sudden he looked at me and said ‘oh my gosh its going down’ “
+“And then all of a sudden he looked at me and said ‘oh my gosh its going down.'”

 “I could see the white of the helicopter … and he was going nose first into the trees,” Tom said.
 “I followed him down until I couldn’t see him anymore.
 I didn’t hear an explosion or anything.”